CZ-NIC/knot/doc/reference.rst

 reconnect via TCP for at least some degree of service.
 It is worth noting, that some responses can't be truncated (e.g. SERVFAIL).

+- Setting the value to **0** will cause that all rate-limited responses will be dropped.
+The outbound bandwidth and packet rate will be strictly capped by the :ref:`server_rate-limit` option.
+All legitimate requestors affected by the limit will face denial of service and will observe excessive timeouts.
+  Therefore this setting is not recommended.

 - Setting the value to **1** will cause that all rate-limited responses will be sent as truncated.
 The amplification factor of the attack will be reduced, but the outbound data bandwidth won't be lower than the incoming bandwidth.